Government Delegation for the National Drugs Plan: Spanish Council on Drug Dependency and other Addictions

 The Spanish Council on Drug Addictions and other Addictions is the collegiate consultation and advisory body whose objective is to improve the technical quality in the definition and execution of state policies and actions to control the supply and reduction of the demand for drugs, as well as other addictions, and their harmful effects on the lives of people and society, which are promoted, coordinated or carried out by the Government Delegation.

-It was created in 2014 and replaced the Interministerial Group for the National Plan on Drugs and the Advisory Council of the Spanish Observatory on Drugs and Drug Addiction.
+It was created in 2014 and replaced the Interministerial Group for the National Drugs Plan and the Advisory Council of the Spanish Observatory on Drugs and Drug Addiction.

 As of 2023, the council is Chaired by the head of the Secretary of State for Health and the vice-presidency is exercised by the head of the Government Delegation.
 The members of the council also include representatives of the Government Delegation, the Directorate-General for Public Health, the Ministry of the Interior, the Ministry of Justice, the Ministry of Labour, the Ministry of Education, the Ministry of Territorial Policy, the Ministry of Foreign Affairs, the Ministry of Social Affairs, the Autonomous Communities, local entities, the State Attorney General's Office and the main social agents and the scientific community.